Devotional Bible Lessons

 This devotion talks about the trend in America and in some churches, not to mention sin or deal with it.
 It explains why that is harmful (because sin is like a cancer).
-It clarifies why sin isn't the problem in a Christian's life because Jesus paid the penalty for all our sins.
+It clarifies why sin is still a problem for Christians even though Jesus paid the penalty for all our sins.
 It discusses how important it is to acknowledge our sins and confess them, so we aren't resisting the Holy Spirit's voice.
-1 John 1:5- 10 is discussed (what it means to agree with God about your sins, and what happens when you don't).
-It compares sin to a serial killer in our lives along with giving examples of consequences of sin from God's Word.
+1 John 1:5-10 is discussed (what it means to agree with God about your sins, and what happens when you don't).
+It compares sin to a serial killer and emphasizes how important prayer is to be close to God, to get sin out of our lives.

 This Christmas devotion gives a quick but inspiring history of Genesis 3:15 - which is where the promise of a Savior began.
 It traces the descendant from Genesis 3:15 through history to Bethlehem.
 The foretold birth of our Savior is explained through the prophecies themselves.

 This Christmas devotion talks about what it meant for Jesus (the God of the universe) to step out of eternity and to be born so He could become one of us.
 It does this by: explaining Philippians 2:6-8 in detail; by speculating what it meant for Jesus who is God to become an embryo, a fetus, helpless new born and so on.
 It explains at length what He did for us on this earth because He loves us.